 Odekon, M. (2006).
 Rural Antipoverty Programs.
 Rural Deprivation.
 Rural Poverty Research Center.
 Rural Sociological Society.
-In
+In The Encyclopedia of World Poverty (Vol. 2, pp. 929-934).
+Thousand Oaks, CA: Sage Publications, Inc.

+-This encyclopedia has four separate entries encompassing the specific issues surrounding rural poverty.
+“Rural Antipoverty Programs” discusses the implementation of anti-poverty programs in rural areas and the different programs available to assist in rural poverty prevention and rural development.
 The entry on “Rural Deprivation” briefly describes the problems of unemployment, hunger and lack of infrastructure in rural areas and how these areas experience poverty.
 The entry titled “Rural Poverty Research Center” simply describes the purpose and implementation of that center and its importance in researching rural poverty and all it encompasses.
 Finally, the entry on the “Rural Sociological Society” discusses the purpose and importance of the society and how it researches rural poverty from a sociological perspective.
 All of these entries are excellent sources for a journalist beginning his or her research in rural poverty and development.
 These sources provide excellent, reliable definitions and descriptions of the topics pertaining to rural poverty and are easily read, short and comprehensible allowing for fast, easy research.

 Scholte, J., Robertson, R. (2007).
 Poverty and Globalization.
 In The Encyclopedia of Globalization (Vol. 3, pp. 994-1000).
 New York: MTM Publishing, Inc.